How Eri Silk Artisans Adapted to The Pandemic Times

 Her daughters, she hopes, are Muezart Makers in the making 😊

 Cocoons being rinsed after degumming (as a curious pet watches closely)

 Hard Work Is Second Nature To These Eri Silk Artisans

 Molina is also an ‘Asha’ worker – something like a Doula.
 She is part of a group of women who are taking care of the health of the infants and pregnant women of the village.

-Kong Molina represent the many other Eri silkworm rearer Muezart works with.
-Hardworking, caring, creative and entrepreneurial.
+Kong Molina represents the many Eri silkworm rearers Muezart works with,. hardworking, caring, creative and entrepreneurial.

 A video of Kong Molina spinning yarn using a traditional drop spindle - A show of dexterous maneuvers

-Happy Mothers’ day Kong Molina, all you mums and mums to be.
+Happy Mothers’ day Kong Molina, and all you mums and mums to be.

 Leave a comment